+IAS 24 "Related Party Disclosures" defines related parties as group entities of a common parent, associated entities, legal entities under the influence of key management personnel and the key management personnel of the entity itself.
+Transactions between Hannover Rück SE and its subsidiaries, which are to be regarded as related parties, were eliminated through consolidation and are therefore not discussed in the notes to the consolidated financial statement.
+In the period under review the following significant business relations existed with related parties.
 Within the scope of the accounting of ModCo reinsurance treaties, under which securities deposits are held by the ceding companies and payments rendered on the basis of the income from certain securities of the ceding company, the interestrate risk elements are clearly and closely related to the underlying reinsurance arrangements.
 Embedded derivatives consequently result solely from the credit risk of the underlying securities portfolio.
 Hannover Re calculates the fair value of the embedded derivatives in ModCo treaties using the market information available on the valuation date on the basis of a "credit spread" method.
 Under this method the derivative is valued at zero on the date when the contract commences and its value then fluctuates over time according to changes in the credit spreads of the securities.

-The ModCo derivatives gave rise to an improvement in investment income of EUR 4.6 million before tax as at 30 June 2014 (30 June 2013: EUR 0.8 million).
+The ModCo derivatives gave rise to a charge against investment income of EUR 1.6 million before tax as at 30 September 2014 (30 September 2013: improvement in investment income of EUR 5.2 million).

-payments resulting from the swaps in the event of a claim are reimbursed by the parent companies of the cedants by way of compensation agreements.
+the event of a claim are reimbursed by the parent companies of the cedants by way of compensation agreements.
 In this case the reimbursement claims from the compensation agreements are to be capitalised separately from and up to the amount of the provision.